anu1301/the-ethical-traveller/README.md

 [Go to the top](#contents)

-The images were taken from Adobe Stock on a free trial period
+Some of the free images were taken from Adobe Stock and Pixel.
+Some have been taken from various holiday sites, but because this site has been built for educational purposes and is not meant to be a money making business, this is permitted under copyright law.
+I have also added a disclaimer - frontend in the footer section of the website.

 For the base of my project I referred to and used some code from the Code Institute walk along project as a template

-I obtained assistance from the Slack Community and Code Institute Tutor Support
+I obtained assistance from the Slack Community, Stack overflow and Code Institute Tutor Support

-I also used the internet to search for answers to coding problems
+I also used the internet to search for answers to coding problems or parralel logic.

 My Mentor, Marcel Mulder for his guidance and support